SuperheroesValley/SuperHeroesWiki/content/features/behavioral.md

 ---

 ### How to answer:
- - 2 min per questions
+ - 2 min per question
  - STAR-L Framework: Situation, Task, Actions, Result, Learnings

 ### Must knows:
  - So, tell me a bit about yourself…
  - Why do you want to work here?
- - Why are you leaving your current job?
  - Where do you see yourself in 5 years?
  - What do you do outside of work?
  - What are your strengths and weaknesses?
+ - Tell me about a project/class that you enjoyed/worked on. (for students)
+ - Why are you leaving your current job? (for professionals)

 ### Other:
  - Describe a time when you disagreed with a team member.
 How did you resolve the problem?